- About Us

 She has a Master’s Degree in Public Affairs from the La Follette School of Public Affairs at the University of Wisconsin, Madison, and a certificate in Energy Analysis and Policy from the Gaylord Nelson School for Environmental Studies, as well as a Bachelor’s Degree in Philosophy from St. John’s College.
 Kim currently serves on the STAR Community Index Energy and Climate Technical Advisory Committee and previously served as the chair of the Smart Energy Committee of the Sustainability Alliance of Southwest Colorado.

-Charity Pennock, Segment Development Program Manager & Rhode Island State Coordinator
+Charity Pennock, Cluster & Economic Development Program Manager & Rhode Island State Coordinator

-Charity is the Segment Development Program Manager and the Rhode Island State Coordinator of the New England Clean Energy Council, joining the organization in October of 2012.
+Charity is the Cluster & Economic Development Program Manager and the Rhode Island State Coordinator of the New England Clean Energy Council, joining the organization in October of 2012.
 Charity has spent much of her career focused on the intersection of economic development and clean technology.

 Abbey Strauss, Senior Associate, Communications & Programs

 Abbey is a Senior Associate at the New England Clean Energy Council.
-She is responsible for email communications and marketing, and maintains the Clean Energy Council's blog and Twitter accounts.
-Abbey joined the Clean Energy Council in 2010, and formerly coordinated workforce development and employer engagement initiatives, including the Clean Energy Careers Education & Training Directory, and served as the Clean Energy Council contact for the Massachusetts Clean Energy Internship Opportunity.
+She is responsible for email communications and marketing, member engagement and coordination of most NECEC's events.
+Abbey joined the Council in 2010, and formerly coordinated workforce development and employer engagement initiatives, including the Clean Energy Careers Education & Training Directory, and served as the Clean Energy Council contact for the Massachusetts Clean Energy Internship Opportunity.
 Previously, Abbey has held assistant positions in both the Smith College Office of Human Resources and the Graduate College Admissions Office at the University of Vermont.
 She holds a B.A. in Sociology from Smith College.

 Kevin Doyle, Workforce Development Committee Co-Chair